-Thank you for your interest in the Master of Physician Assistant Studies Program.
-UT Southwestern is a dynamic and diverse learning community that welcomes hundreds of students from around the world each year.
-As you prepare your application, here are some important tips to remember.
+UT Southwestern is a dynamic and diverse learning community.
+We welcome hundreds of students from around the world each year.
+As you prepare to apply to our Master of Physician Assistant Studies Program, here are some important tips to remember.

 All candidates are required to complete all of the admission requirements, including the GRE, even if you’ve earned a medical degree in another country.

 According to 19 Texas Administrative Code § 5.7, academic work taken at foreign colleges, universities, or preparatory schools shall be excluded from the calculation of the GPA for students seeking admission to graduate or post-baccalaureate professional school.

 Undergraduate foreign coursework that appears as transfer credit on the transcript of a regionally accredited U.S. college will count.
 Each individual transfer course credit granted by the U.S. school must be listed on the transcript.
 Lump sum credit with no specific course and hour identification will not be accepted.
 Foreign coursework will not count toward satisfying any of the required courses listed in the requirements section.

 Required Courses and Prerequisites